Ceruleanacg/Personae/README.md

 - Pandas
 - sklearn
 - mongoengine
 - tushare
+- CUDA (option)
+- Docker (option)

-It's best that if you are a Docker user, so that you can use run three lines code to start.
+It's best that if you are a Docker user, so that you can use run the

+And you can also use [Ansible](http://www.ansible.com.cn/) to run [CUDA-Playbook](playbook/cuda-playbook.yml) and [Docker-Playbook](playbook/docker-playbook.yml) to install CUDA and [Nvidia-Docker](https://github.com/NVIDIA/nvidia-docker) if you want to run tests in a Docker Container.

 # How to Use